ServiceNow - Relate Services to Capabilities

 11. The VTB will be given a default title.
 Select the title field to update as required

-Note that for a Guided Board, if you move a ticket from one lane to another the underlying data for that ticket will be updated.
+Note that for a Guided board, if you move a ticket from one lane to another the underlying data for that ticket will be updated.
 For example, if a board has lanes for the Assignees of tickets, moving a card from one Assignee lane to another will reassign the ticket to that person.

 ---